suicvne/MonoNotepadClone/README.md

 You CAN target .NET 4 with this but please note that if you do, your compatibility with the Mono runtime is decreased.
 If you are using Visual Studio 2010/2012(?), please use the following instructions from http://erictummers.wordpress.com/2012/01/25/target-mono-from-visual-studio/ to get target Mono in Visual Studio.

+NOTE: These steps are assuming you already have the latest version of the Mono Runtime installed.
 (1).
 Download the following: http://www.box.com/s/qligmtyer2log12k9027
 (2).
 Extract the archive anywhere.
 (3).
 Navigate to (replace X with your local drive letter) X:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETFramework\v4.0\Profile